awslabs/git-coco/README.md

 * `git coco tag <repo> <tagKey=tagValue,tagKey2=tagValue2,...>`

-Adds tags to CodeCommit repository
+Adds tags to CodeCommit repository.
+Tags will be added in additional to any other tags already set.
+Use for organizing repositories and labeling important information like team, or owner.